LR0107/Technology/README.md

 # technology

 A blog for sharing **useful, practical, and meaningful technology**.
-Focused on clear explanations, hands-on experience, and real-world problem solving.
+The goal is to turn complex concepts into clear understanding and provide content that is valuable for real-world problem solving.